Circulate: Innovative design and printing

 We aim to design products that are physically durable, emotionally durable, and that can be remade and recycled at the end of their use.

-Combining material choices and garment construction, in order to create highly durable products that are fit for purpose, can resist damage and wear over long periods of time.
+Combining material choices and garment construction in order to create highly durable products that are fit for purpose and can be worn for long periods of time.

 Remake + recyclability

 Designing products so that they can be disassembled and their components and materials be remade or recycled into new products.
-Currently there are no great End of Life solutions for clothing products but what we know like in all recycling is that separating materials is the tough part.
-We therefore try to stay away from blended products.
+Currently there is no perfect end of life solution for clothing products but to give our products the best possible chance of being effectively recycled in the future, we steer clear of blended products where possible.

 Clothing printing processes